RubberDuckEng/safe_wren/README.md

 # safe_wren
-A mostly-complete implementation of Wren (wren.io) in Rust.
+A nearly-complete implementation of the Wren language (wren.io) in Rust.

+The original https://github.com/wren-lang/wren from wren.io is
+refered to as `wren_c` to disambiguate from this `safe_wren`.

 ## Similaries to wren_c
 * Passes ~90% of wren_c tests